 How to Make Fresh Flowers Last

 I hope to enjoy these blooms for another week or two by using a wet foam brick in my centerpiece.
+I’m slowly transitioning to more eco-friendly alternatives like flower frogs instead of floral foam as well.

 As your arrangement dries out, you can add water to the floral foam or replace it with a fresh brick.
 Simply remove the flowers, then trim the stems again (always at a 45-degree angle), and reinsert the flowers.